 Testosterone (in the form of gels, injections, etc...) may be given to treat conditions such as hypogonadotropic hypogonadism which is a syndrome that results in low testosterone.
 Testosterone treatment is known to decrease hormones of the brain that signal the testes to produce sperm; thus compromising fertility.
 It's recommended that you store sperm prior to starting testosterone replacement therapy.

 Estrogens, Progestin, and/or Anti-Androgens (including Lupron, Aldactone, Proscar, Propecia, etc...)

-Many transgender patients choose to preserve their fertility by storing sperm prior to SRS.
+Many transgender patients choose to preserve their fertility by storing sperm prior to cross-hormone therapy and/or surgery.
 CryoGam has extensive knowledge and expertise in this area and can explain the options in regards to screening, testing, and sperm storage for use with a current or future partner.
 Please contact us with the specifics regarding your situation so that we can assist you in choosing a storage plan that is right for you.
 Keep in mind that additional screening, testing and time requirements may apply.
 Please see our directed donor page or contact us to obtain more information.